slacgismo/solar-data-tools/paper/paper.md

 owners to better understand their system's performance using only basic power output data.

-Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of PV systems, from small roof-top generators to large utilty power plants.
+Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of PV systems, from small rooftop generators to large utility power plants.
 Using advanced signal decomposition techniques [@Meyers2023], the library enables the performance and reliability analysis of large volumes of PV power time-series data across various formats and quality levels.
 It eliminates the need for site-specific meteorological inputs or pre-defined system models, simplifying the analysis process.
 This library can be valuable